siddhanth98/Overlay-network-simulator/project_documentation.md

 - As part of responding to a query request for a movie, a node checks both its own set of movies and the corresponding entry in its replica map to check if the movie replica exists or not, to avoid further routing of requests to neighboring zones.
 Only if a movie does not exist in either of the sets, will the request be routed to the nearest neighbor.

 - This replication is configurable using a parameter named `app.REPLICATION_PERIOD` in the `src/main/resources/configuration/serverconfig.conf` file.
-This parameter determines the scheduling period of the *Replicate* message in seconds, which is used by every node to send their own movies as replica to all neighbors.<br><br>
+This parameter determines the scheduling period of the *Replicate* message in seconds, which is used by every node to send their own movies as replica to all neighbors.

 ### Data storage / retrieval
 - When a movie is to be stored in the CAN, it's name is first hashed using the MD5 hash function to get the coordinates for a point in the CAN coordinate system.